scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/How-code-documentation-efforts-spread-over-hierarchy/index.md

 ---
 Title: How do code documentation efforts spread over class  hierarchy?
 ---
+#How do code documentation efforts spread over class  hierarchy?
 #Introduction
 Inheritance plays an essential role in object-oriented programming languages.
 It claims to aid in maintaining a software[Booc94a], testing it [Basi90a] and producing a high quality of software[Basi96a].